EU to set up scheme to encourage CO2 removal from atmosphere | Headlines

 EU to set up scheme to encourage CO2 removal from atmosphere

-"Carbon farming would be a new source of income for land managers," the Commission said.
-The move could lay the groundwork for an EU-regulated market to trade certified carbon removal credits after 2030, or add them into the EU's existing carbon market which forces power and industrial companies buy a permit every time they emit CO2.
+The system could lay the groundwork for an EU-regulated market to trade certified carbon removal credits after 2030, or add them into the EU's existing carbon market, which requires power and industrial companies buy a permit every time they emit CO2.
+Some campaigners said adding removals to the EU carbon market in the 2030s risked undermining the impetus to focus on cutting outright emissions as much as possible.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)